tsgates/arch-wiki-markdown/wiki/Arch_filesystem_hierarchy.md

 However, it is primarily intended to be a reference and is not a tutorial on how to manage a Unix filesystem or directory hierarchy."

-> Shareable and unsharable files
+> Shareable and Unshareable files

 Shareable files are defined as those that can be stored on one host and used on others.
 Unshareable files are those that are not shareable.
 For